Archive for the ‘Java2Script’ Category

 And next release of Java2Script is on the way too.
 It will be a 1.0.0 RC release.
 Four months was a long long time since last release.

-Add Source Highlighting to Wordpress Editor
+Add Source Highlighting to WordPress Editor

 If you are a technical geek, you may want to write some blog articles attaching some sources for discussion.
-And if you are using Wordpress, you may find a lot of difficulties in struggling with Wordpress’ messy TinyMCE editor in preserving codes format.
+And if you are using WordPress, you may find a lot of difficulties in struggling with WordPress’ messy TinyMCE editor in preserving codes format.

-Thanks for early Wordpress bloggers, there are some plugins trying to solve this problem.
+Thanks for early WordPress bloggers, there are some plugins trying to solve this problem.
 A known plugin is “Preserve Code Formatting“.
 But that plugin may be not good enough for you, at least not good enough for me.

-I modify that plugin a little, and deploy it in my Wordpress 2.2.
+I modify that plugin a little, and deploy it in my WordPress 2.2.
 And I also add my own source syntax highlighting tools.

 Here is my modified preserve-code-formatting.php: